petermr/tigr2ess/getpapersOcimum.md

 There are over 2 million articles in EPMC; we don't want to download all by mistake so it's worth running a query with `-n` to test, and pass-on the value of option `- k` as per your interest.
 Let's say `-k 10` to download the first trial set.
 You *can* download thousands, but the connection may break and it's worth being able to develop the analysis anyway.

-#### At the point of ongoing the workshop and downloading the articles, if you have limited access of internet and have to get the `getpaper` work done, go for the option `-k 10` and `-x`.
+#### At the point of ongoing the workshop and downloading the articles, if you have limited access of internet and have to get the `getpapers` work done, go for the option `-k 10` and `-x`.
 It will limit the count of articles being downloaded to 10 and articles will be downloaded into light-weight `xml` fileformat.
 It will help you out in case of limited internet access, reduced query processing time  and memory storage.

 #### Run following `getpaper` command with specified search query (this would only be for the day of the workshop).
 This will be a way out in case of limited band-width.